linlak/momoapi/README.md

 ## Up Next ##

 Setting **Webhooks** these will help you to write code for the callbackUrl.
-For info contact me at the email provided bellow.
+For more info contact me at the email provided bellow.

 Check in for updates.